 Alarm acPowerSupplyAlarm

 The alarm is applicable only when the device is installed with dual Power Supply modules and one of them is functioning.
-To enable the sending of this trap, configure the ini file parameter [DualPowerSupplySupported] to [2].

 Default Severity Critical

-Source Varbind Text Chassis#0/PowerSup oply# <m>, where n</m> n is the power supply's slot
+Source Varbind Text Chassis#0/PowerSupply# <m>, where m is the power supply's slot number</m>

 Event Type equipmentAlarm

 Probable Cause powerProblem

 Severity Condition Text Corrective Action

-Major Unable to detect Power Supply module (faulty or missing) "PS1 fault" Check if the Power Supply module is fully inserted into the chassis.
+Major Unable to detect Power Supply module (faulty or missing) "Power-Supply Alarm.
+Power- Supply is missing."
+Check if the Power Supply module is fully inserted into the chassis.
 If a Power Supply module was removed from the chassis, re-insert it.
-If it's inserted in the chassis and the alarm is active, send a Return Merchandise Authorization
+If it's inserted in the chassis and the alarm is active, send a Return Mer-

-Cleared Power Supply module is functioning. - (RMA) request to Audi- oCodes.
+Cleared Power Supply module is functioning. - chandise Authorization (RMA) request to AudioCodes.